 Pros and Cons of 3D NAND

-2D NAND isn’t a very popular storage technology in any storage space but still, it has its own benefits.
-The first benefit is that because of its simple design, the manufacturing cost is less than the 3D NAND.
-It is a mature technology that has been tried and tested but still because of today’s demands, its trends are fading away.
+2D NAND isn’t a very popular storage technology in any storage space, but still, it has its benefits.
+The first benefit is that, due to its simple design, the manufacturing cost is lower than that of 3D NAND.
+It is a mature technology that has been tried and tested; however, due to today’s demands, its trends are fading away.
 It has a lower power consumption and also a simpler fabrication process.

-If we talk about its drawbacks, the first one is that it is hard to scale majorly because of cell-to-cell interference and charge leakage.
+If we discuss its drawbacks, the first one is that it is challenging to scale significantly due to cell-to-cell interference and charge leakage.
 The next problem is that it is hard to use in high-density storage drives.
 The endurance is low and so is the performance.
-Also, as we try to scale this technology, the price-per-bit increases as compared to the low storage densities.
+Additionally, as we attempt to scale this technology, the price per bit increases compared to the low storage densities.

 What is 3D NAND Flash?

-3D NAND Flash is the latest and currently popular NAND flash technology with higher performance and storage density and almost the same physical footprint as the 2D Flash.
-The 3D NAND flash uses the charge-trap flash memory cell instead of the floating gate transistors.
-The charge-trap flash is a different variation of the transistor-based non-volatile memory which uses a non-conductive material (usually Silicon Nitride) to hold the charge at its place.
-It has better charge-holding capacity compared to the floating gate.
-This property makes scaling possible and even easier.
+3D NAND Flash is the latest and most popular NAND flash technology, offering higher performance and storage density, while maintaining a nearly identical physical footprint to 2D Flash.
+The 3D NAND flash uses charge-trap flash memory cells instead of floating gate transistors.
+The charge-trap flash is a different variation of the transistor-based non-volatile memory, which uses a non-conductive material (usually Silicon Nitride) to hold the charge in place.
+It has a better charge-holding capacity compared to the floating gate.
+This property enables scaling to be even easier.
 3D NAND has a different structure where the memory cells are spread both vertically and horizontally.
 This allows for better parallel processing but makes the circuitry much more complex.

-Also, since 3D NAND scales vertically, the cells can be larger in size compared to the ultra-small cells in 2D NAND.
-3D NAND also has a lot of benefits with the latest etching techniques because it doesn’t actually rely a lot on extreme lithography.
+Also, since 3D NAND scales vertically, the cells can be larger compared to the ultra-small cells in 2D NAND.
+3D NAND also offers numerous benefits with the latest etching techniques, as it does not rely heavily on extreme lithography.

 How does 3D NAND Work and store data?